 The Life Cycle Of Cool

-A “cool” brand actually has a life cycle.
-A brand transitions from one stage to the next as its audience grows and changes.
+A “cool” brand has a life cycle.
+It transitions from one stage to the next as its audience grows and changes.
 Sometimes a brand moves through these stages purposefully—strategically evolving its image and voice to claim new spaces in the market.
 Other brands are pushed (or pulled) into a new stage of cool by an audience who defines the market on the brand’s behalf.

 Stage 1: Niche Cool

-The first stage of “cool” is niche cool.
+The first stage of the life cycle is “niche cool”.
 These brands are well-known to a small, but dedicated audience.
-Customers see themselves as knowledgeable insiders and as being part of an elite subculture.
-An example of a niche cool brand is Steady Hands, a small independent clothing company based in New Jersey.
+Customers see themselves as knowledgeable insiders and as members of an elite subculture.
+Steady Hands, a small independent clothing company based in New Jersey, is an example of a niche cool brand.

 Some brands never leave the niche cool stage, which isn’t necessarily a bad thing.
 Here are some pros and cons of being niche cool: